ethjs/examples/README.md

 Open any of the `.html` files in `Chrome` or `Firefox`.
 Everything runs out of the box.

-## About

-This is a small set of dApps and apps using `ethjs`.
-Each example is meant to demonstrate correct usage of `ethjs` modules, namely, the [`ethjs`](http://github.com/ethjs/ethjs) module.

-Many of these examples use `ethereumjs-testrpc` to simulate an Ethereum node running in the browser.
-This is meant to get you up and running with Ethereum, so configuration is kept to a minimum.
-Once you feel ready to go to an actual node or client, please use any one of the available nodes or clients listed below.

 ## Available Examples

   - [Account dApp](./accounts.html) - See your Ethereum accounts and balances